 The numbers of required and elective courses in BME as well as unrestricted electives depend on the choice of majors (e.g., single BME major or BME/ECE double major).

 To obtain depth in the curriculum, students choose an elective-course sequence to learn specific knowledge in biomedical imaging and instrumentation, biomechanics, electrobiology, or biomolecular and tissue engineering.
 Alternatively, they can declare a double major in biomedical engineering plus electrical and computer engineering, mechanical engineering, or civil and environmental engineering.
 With advance preparation, students may also undertake a second major or a minor in any fields offered by the University.
 To do it, they can use unrestricted electives to take specific courses in these fields.
 Duke also offers a range of certificate programs for undergraduates.

-Faculty adviser assignment is based upon the major interests (e.g., BME/ECE dual major) expressed by the students and the need to balance the number of advisees per faculty.
+For declared BME majors, faculty adviser assignment is based upon the major interests (e.g., BME/ECE dual major) expressed by the students and the need to balance the number of advisees per faculty.
 The advisers' primary role is to help students identify course work for each upcoming semester.
 They are also available to discuss overall career directions, research opportunities, and other concerns of students.

 Other helpful resources for students are the Director of Undergraduate Studies, the Dean's Office and the Department Chair.